btdeguia/CSS452ProjFinal/README.md

 ### Weakness:
 - Due to the limitations of the JavaScript Gamepad class, controllers retain their position in the 'player heirarchy' when unplugged/plugged in.
 For example, if two controllers are plugged in, and controller 0 is unplugged and plugged back in, it will still be in the 0 index.
 Controller 1 will not be promoted to index 0.
 This can cause problems with user implementation, but it is out of the developers' hands as this is a JavaScript built-in class they cannot modify.
 - API ONLY supports XBox standard controller layout.
 No other controllers at this time

+## Special Thanks/Acknowledgements
+This project was created for CSS 452: Game Engine Development at the University of Washington, Bothell.
+Special thanks to Professor Kelvin Sung for advising this project,<br><br>
+The majority of this code is from Build Your Own 2D Game Engine, 2nd Edition.
+Credit goes to the authors.
+Check it out here: https://apress.github.io/build-your-own-2d-game-engine-2e/<br><br>
+Some code was written using the JavaScript Gamepad API, documentation here: https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API <br><br>